vuong-viet-hung/hust-bearing/README.md

 The CLI interface is powered by LightningCLI.
 Refer to [this guide](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli.html) for advance usage.

 ### Data
 Open-access data will be provided soon.
-As of now, contact us through [this email](vuongviethung156@gmail.com) for the dataset.
+As of now, please [email us](mailto:vuongviethung156@gmail.com) for the dataset.

 The dataset should be structured as such:
 ```